ghi-electronics/Docs/tinyclr/tutorials/intro.md

 ![Accept Agreement for NuGet](images/AcceptAgreementforNuGet.jpg)

-If you need to update the firmware on your device, download the firmware and follow the instructions to update your device.

 And, that's it!
 You're now ready to start programming using TinyCLR OS.
+Fit the F5 key to build and deploy your application.

+(add more images for build and deploy and see a message on the output window)